solisaegis/SolisAegis/post-v16-independent-publications/the-origin-loss-penalty/FINAL_v2_0/README.md

 ## Wrapper-file boundary

 `README.md`, `CITATION.cff`, and `GITHUB_MIRROR_RECORD.json` are GitHub mirror and discovery files.
 They are not part of the locked canonical package and are not covered by the canonical package hash.

+Metadata-only changes to these wrapper files do not modify the canonical publication, canonical package, lock record, validation record, or established canonical hashes.